dxn1310/invsto_task/README.md

 ## Acknowledgments

-During the project development, i got plenty of help and support from my friends who debugged my code and i got errors, They also helped me learn new things and introduced ti various resources that i can use in the future to make my projects better and more professional.
+During the project development, i got plenty of help and support from my friends who debugged my code when i got errors, They also helped me learn new things and introduced me to various resources that i can use in the future to make my projects better and more professional.